burnedsap/burnedsap.github.io/_posts/2020-08-05-video-game-histories-burned-sky.md

 I asked him some questions regarding the development of the game, and I'll paste them below verbatim to put them in context.

-> Alexander: Burned Sky was my very first project as a game graphics designer.
+> **Alexander**: Burned Sky was my very first project as a game graphics designer.
 Me and my fellow students were working on it for a couple of weeks when we studied at university, entitled our small partnership as 'Digital Fantasy' and tried to self-produce the game through some websites.
-As I remember, it was released in 2003, seventeen years ago.
+As I remember, it was released in 2002, eighteen years ago.
 Anyway, it had almost zero financial profit (frankly, the game is kind of trashy).
 So unfortunately, there was no "full version", the game you played is the only one that was released.
+>
 > **Salil**: _I wanted to understand the context behind Burned Sky, and how it came together.
 What was the planning like and how did you figure out the final story and design of the game?_
 >
 > **Alexander**: As it was our first project, the planning was really simple: we decided to make a game that we could handle with our limited skills.
 So it should not take too long to develop (short term is really important, because indie developers loose motivation quickly), be technically simple and have some sort of automation in terms of gameplay building.
 I don't quite remember who came up with the idea of 2D shooter, but our programmer Sergey said that he can handle coding 2D sprite engine with 1-bit transparency (not a commonly used 8-bit alpha-channel).